bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 ### Looking up AMIs

-Lets think about how we should lookup a Ubuntu AMI using [a terraform module](https://github.com/bobtfish/terraform-ubuntu-ami).
+Lets think about how we should lookup a Ubuntu AMI using [a module](https://github.com/bobtfish/terraform-ubuntu-ami).

 There's [a giant table](http://cloud-images.ubuntu.com/locator/ec2) of AMIs available on the web, and the data for it is [almost](http://cloud-images.ubuntu.com/locator/ec2/releasesTable), [but not quite](https://github.com/bobtfish/terraform-ubuntu-ami/blob/master/getvariables.rb#L11) JSON you can parse.